Atlasim1/MicroPythonShell/README.md

 # MicroPython Shell
-This program for the Raspberry Pi Pico Microcontroller.
+This program for the Raspberry Pi Pico Microcontroller Running MicroPython.
 (May work on other platforms)
 #
 You can easily write files, do file management and run programs using simple commands.